What are Financial Assets?

 #1 – Certificate of Deposit (CD)

-This type of financial asset is an agreement between an investor (here, company) and a bank institution in which the customer (Company) keep a set amount of money deposited in the bank for the agreed term in exchange for a guaranteed rate of interest.
+This financial asset is an agreement between an investor (here, a company) and a bank institution.
+The customer (Company) keeps a set amount of money deposited in the bank for the agreed term in exchange for a guaranteed interest rate.